rmin2000/WaDiff/README.md

 Due to the limited disk quota, the current training process is primarily conducted on the COCO and ImageNet validation set.
-It's expected to take 3-4 days to implement the ImageNet Diffusion.